turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 9. What are three new semantic elements introduced in HTML 5?

-  a.  <header></header> is a header element, it defines a header of a page or section
+- <header></header> is a header element, it defines a header of a page or section
-  b.  <nav></nav> is a navigation element, it defines a major block of navigation links
+- <nav></nav> is a navigation element, it defines a major block of navigation links
-  c.  <details></details> is a details element, it specifies additional details that a viewer can view or hide as they wish
+- <details></details> is a details element, it specifies additional details that a viewer can view or hide as they wish

 CodePen HTML code: https://codepen.io/krogowsk/pen/WNbEXLY